sbailey/inspector/README.md

   on each one.
 * Shows TARGETID and targeting bits from DESI_TARGET, MWS_TARGET,
   and BGS_TARGET.
-* Imaging survey thumbnails and links
+* Imaging survey thumbnails and links.
+* Highlight common emission / absorption lines.

 ![Inspector Screenshot](screenshot.png)